 Professional boxer Enzo Maccarinelli has received a six-month suspension following an anti-doping rule violation.

-“With this in mind, Olympic athletes should be aware that they are now in-competition from 16 July until 12 August and could be tested at anytime, anywhere.
-MHA is available in a range of supplement products, is banned in-competition, and can often be listed under a number of different names.
+“With this in mind, Olympic athletes should be aware that they are now in-competition from 16 July until 12 August.

 “UK Anti-Doping continues to work closely with the British Boxing Board of Control to maintain the integrity of the sport.”